Scheduled at 4:00pm in Westminster IV on Thursday, November 15.#17808

 - Type of session: General Conference

 EPUB is a standard format for trade and scholarly books--and now, journals too.
 They are closer to being accessible than most people realize.
-Speakers will include Luc Audrain from Hachette (trade books); Jon McGlone from the University of Michigan Press (scholarly monographs); and a speaker TBD from Atypon (journal articles as EPUBs).
+Speakers will include Luc Audrain from Hachette (trade books); Jon McGlone from the University of Michigan Press (scholarly monographs); and Rob Posadas from Atypon (journal articles as EPUBs).

 - EPUB is enabling all types of publishers, not just education houses, to produce accessible content.